sandbach/OpenAVM/README.md

   * `$\uparrow$` &rarr; '&uarr;'

 ## Contact
-If you have any questions or feedback, please get in touch.
+If you have any questions or feedback, please get in touch:

 asher.sandbach@some.ox.ac.uk